 Methuselah, the world’s oldest pine tree, is a Great Basin bristlecone pine (Pinus longaeva) growing high in the White Mountains of Inyo County, eastern California.
 The exact location of the tree is kept a closely guarded secret to protect the tree from vandalism.
 The tree is named after Methuselah, the oldest man in the Bible, who lived to the age of 969.
 Methuselah has an estimated age of 4,847 years (as of 2012), although some experts believe that it is possibly older.

 This would make it the oldest known individual tree in the world, though some clonal “individuals” are older.
-Methuselah is a non-clonal individual that has lived since the beginning of the Holocene and has survived at least four major climate changes in that time.
+Methuselah is a non-clonal individual who has lived since the beginning of the Holocene and has survived at least four major climate changes in that time.

 Methuselah was first noted in 1957 when Edmund Schulman, a dendrochronologist, noticed that its rings were more than 4,800 years old.
 In 1964, Schulman and Lawrence T. Johnston, a tree climber and explorer, brought a sample back to Johnston’s lab at the University of Arizona, Tucson.
 The tree’s ring-count date was later revised to 4845 years using samples from 1965 and 1968.